College Enrichment Programme –

 Activities will take place at different times throughout the week.
-Some activities will last for a number of weeks, others may be a one day-event and sessions will take place at different times throughout the week.
-You must check when your session takes place because, once you have registered for an activity, you will be expected to attend for the duration of the programme and your attendance will be recorded.
+Some activities will last for a number of weeks, and others may be a one-day event.
+Sessions will also take place at different times throughout the week.
+You must check when your session takes place because, once you have registered for an activity, you will be expected to attend for the duration of the programme, and your attendance will be recorded.

-As well as academic excellence, the College will recognise students who contribute above and beyond expected standards.
+As well as academic excellence, the college will now also recognise students who go above and beyond the expected standards.
 This will be part of a new Enrichment stamp/voucher system that will be introduced soon.

 - Duke of Edinburgh Award